Syed-56/City-Navigator/README.md

 A C++ project using SFML to visualize Data Structures and Algorithms.

 ## Features
-- Interactive visualization of data structures
+- Travel in a built-in City
+- Create a city from scratch
+- 5 Types of buildings with a 1000x700 map
+- Craft Your City-Planning Skills

+## Implementation
+- Graphs DS used for City Networking
-- Educational tool for understanding DSA concepts
+- Stack for Undo/Redo
-- Built with SFML for graphics rendering
+- Travelling done with BFS Traversal
+- Linked List DS to point to the history of operations

 ## Tech Used
 - C++ Compiler (MinGW/GCC)
 - SFML 2.6.1 library
-- Git (for cloning)

 ## Team
 - Syed Sultan Ahmed (Leader)